 How Much Does an ESL Certificate Cost ?

 The cost of certification depends on the type, or the combination of, teaching you plan on doing as well as how you get your certification.
-The price could run anywhere from a few hundred dollars to a few thousand.

-Let’s go over the options:
+Let’s go over the types of training:

 - Local (your home town) on-site certification can run you $1,500-$2,000 and is university level training that usually takes four weeks of intensive study.